PUBG Mobile

-PUBG Mobile (Note: Previously short for PlayerUnknown's Battlegrounds Mobile, and known in China as Game for Peace (also known as Peacekeeper Elite or He ping jing ying)) is a free-to-play battle royale video game co-developed by LightSpeed & Quantum Studio and PUBG Studios.
+PUBG Mobile (Note: Previously short for PlayerUnknown's Battlegrounds Mobile, and known in China as Game for Peace (also known as Peacekeeper Elite or He ping jing ying)) is a free-to-play multiplayer battle royale game co-developed by LightSpeed Studios and Pubg Corporation.
 It is a mobile game adaptation of PUBG: Battlegrounds.
 It was initially released for Android and iOS on 19 March 2018.